6. Arrangement View

 - To access the time within a clip for editing, “unfold“ its track by clicking the button next to the track name.

-- Clicking and dragging in the waveform display below the clip’s horizontal strip allows you to select time within the clip.
-Notice that you can adjust the height of the unfolded track by dragging the split line below the Unfold Track button.
-Note that you can actually unfold all of your tracks at once by holding down the ALT(PC) / ALT(Mac) modifier when clicking the button.
+- Clicking and dragging in the lower half of the clip’s waveform or MIDI display allows you to select time within the clip.
+You can adjust the height of the unfolded track by dragging the split line below the Unfold Track button.
+Note that you can resize all tracks in the Arrangement View at once, by holding ALT while resizing a single track.
+You can also unfold all of your tracks at once by holding down the ALT(PC) / ALT(Mac) modifier when clicking the button.

 - Clicking on the loop brace is a shortcut for executing the Edit menu’s Select Loop command, which selects all material included within the loop.